Patronymic: Aramaic

 Mandaean names also often make use of the prefix bar-.

 Hebrew

-In the Hebrew patronymic system, commonly used by Jews, the first name is followed by either ben- or bat- ("son of" and "daughter of", respectively), and then the father's name, mother's name, or both.
+In the Hebrew patronymic system, commonly used by Jews, the first name is followed by ben- ("son of") or bat- ("daughter of"), and then the father's or mother's name, or both.

 Assyrian

 The Assyrians for centuries have used the patronymic bet or bit literally meaning "house" in Assyrian Neo-Aramaic; however, in the context of the name it means "from the house of [the father's name]."

 Persian

 In Persian, patronymics پَسوَند are formed by names ending with the suffix "-pur" پور for men and "-dokht" دُخت for women.
 For example: Shahpur (son of king) and Sinapur (son of Sina).
 Depending on country, some suffixes are more common than others.
 For example, in Iran, the suffix "-pur" is common while in Afghanistan, the suffix "-Zadah" زاده or "-Zad" زاد is common, although --Zadeh is common in Iran.